wwills2/rusty-rays/README.md

 ### Config

-* The application will create a `config.json5` file in the users config directory
+* The application will create a `config.json` file in the users config directory
     * win: `C:\Users\<user>\AppData\Roaming\rusty-rays\`
     * linux: `$HOME/.config/rusty-rays/`
     * mac: `$HOME/Library/Application Support/rusty-rays/`
-* If `config.json5` is inaccessible, the application will use its internal default config
+* If `config.json` is inaccessible, the application will use its internal default config
 * If a value is missing from the config or null, the default internal config value will be used
 * If `max_render_threads` option is set to a value less than 1 or greater than the number of physical cores, it will default to the number of physical cores.

 ### Generating Additional Input Files

-Simple input files cna be written by hand.
+Simple input files can be written by hand.

 More complex classic benchmark input files can be generated with the [Standard Procedural Databases](https://www.realtimerendering.com/resources/SPD/)